What You Need to Know About Biostatistician

 Science: Using scientific rules and methods to solve problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Types of Biostatistician Jobs
+Types of Biostatistician

-- Biostatistics Manager
+- Associate Director of Biostatistics

 In 2016, there was an estimated number of 37,200 jobs in the United States for Biostatistician.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Biostatistician by 2026.
 The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Biostatistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.